-Just a few words about WordPress, Security and choosing a security conscious web host.
+Just a few words about WordPress, Security and how to choose a security conscious web host.

-If you are using WordPress there are some great plugins which may help reduce the likelihood some hacks can be committed against your website.
-I discuss some of my recommendations here: http://hackrepair.com/blog/hackrepair-com-security-tips-and-hack-notes
+If you are using WordPress there are some great plugins which may help reduce the likelihood that hacks can be committed against your website.
+I discuss some of my WordPress security recommendations here: http://hackrepair.com/blog/hackrepair-com-security-tips-and-hack-notes

 Your best overall strategy in reducing the impact of malware is to host your website with a host who includes free daily malware scanning with their hosting service.
 That way you will likely be notified the day or moment your site is hacked, and can take action before the situation gets out of control.
 For analogy sake, let’s say you are helping your daughter start a coffee stand business.
 Two locations are available, one across the street from a police station and the other in a nice neighborhood but with a reputation for having virtually no police presence, which would you choose?